im-hanzou/DWacker/README.md

 The input file should contain a list of accounts in the format `email|password`, with each account on a new line.

 # Disclaimer
 DWacker is a Python script for mass checking accounts at DataWagon.com.
 Please note that this script is provided for educational purposes only.
 The use of this script for illegal activities is strictly prohibited.
-The creator of this script shall not be held responsible for any misuse or unlawful actions taken by individuals who use this script."
+The creator of this script shall not be held responsible for any misuse or unlawful actions taken by individuals who use this script.